HaikuTeam/animator/QA.md

 Tour

-I can use the global menu to start the tour at any time I can see a back button on the appropriate steps
+I can use the global menu to start the tour at any time, including when I have a project open I can see a back button on the appropriate steps
 I can use the back button
 I can drag any of the tour windows around if they get in the way